kabir0104k/kabir0104k/README.md

 - 👨‍💻 All Of My Projects Are Available At **[My Projects](https://github.com/kabir0104k?tab=repositories)**
-- ♕ I’m Currently Studying API Pentesting </br>
+- ♕ I’m Currently Studying API,Android And Cloud Pentesting </br>
-- Talks About Vapt, AWSCloud, APITesting, RedTeaming, And CloudComputing
+- Talks About VAPT, AWSCloud, APITesting, RedTeaming, And CloudComputing

 ## My Skills 🚀